pallavmahamana/ngosearch/README.md

 * Uses AngularJS in frontend

-HAS SCOPE OF LOTS OF IMPROVEMENTS
+HAS SCOPE FOR LOTS OF IMPROVEMENTS